Agobin/C_Tic_Tac_Toe_Game/README.md

 # Tic Tac Toe game in C

 # Description
-This is a project to create a tic tac toe game in C using a gui library built using the third party open source library gtk.
+This is a project to create a tic tac toe game in C using the third party open source library gtk.

 # Prerequisite for compiling and running the program
  The third party library gtk has to be installed on your system